Equal Employment Opportunity (CP-28)

 |Academic Degree Training (ADT)|

 Training with industry (TWI) is rarely used.
-Any requests or submission of potential TWI assignments would be vetted by the CP-28 Civilian Career Management Proponency Office and, with the FCR's approval, competitively announced.
+Any requests or submission of potential TWI assignments will be vetted by the CP-28 Civilian Career Management Proponency Office and, with the FCR's approval, competitively announced.
 This assignment should be in keeping with identified organizational needs and the career goals of the nominee.

 This MOU will describe what work the trainee will perform and how he/she will be evaluated.
 The MOU will also include a statement that explains that salary and benefits are paid by the employee's home office with per diem and TDY paid by the FCR.
 Funding for TWI assignment may be considered only on a case-by-case basis.